SweetStacks/sweetstacks-images/README.md

 # Sweet Stacks Images & Metadata

-Here you can look up the image and metadata for any of the 50,000 tickets in the Sweet Stacks collection.
+Look up the image and metadata for any of the 50,000 tickets in the Sweet Stacks collection.

 ### Image